 August 2020

-“Did you need assistance with the Paycheck Protection Program (“PPP”) Loan Forgiveness Application”
+Paycheck Protection Program (“PPP”) Loan Forgiveness Application

+Do you need assistance with the PPP loan forgiveness application?
+As you may be aware, the SBA continues to issue guidance regarding the PPP program.
+We continue to monitor and update our knowledge as the SBA publishes new guidance.
 The services we anticipate providing are based upon our current understanding of the terms and conditions applicable to the PPP, as set forth in the Coronavirus Aid, Relief, and Economic Security (“CARES”) and HEALS Acts.
 The Program, including its related Forgiveness Provisions, is subject to further interpretation and clarification as regulations and guidance are issued by various regulatory agencies, including the U.S. Small Business Administration (“SBA”).

-Two Ways Cherry Bekaert Can Assist with Payroll Protection Forgiveness
+Two Ways Howard & Company Can Assist with Payroll Protection Forgiveness

-Paycheck Protection Program (PPP) Loan Forgiveness Claim Consulting Support to the Client to Include: General consulting and guidance to help clients complete their PPP loan forgiveness package Fees
+Paycheck Protection Program (PPP) Loan Forgiveness Claim Consulting General consulting and guidance to help you complete your PPP loan forgiveness package.